mcekovic/tennis-crystal-ball/README.md

 ## Roadmap

-- 'Make your own GOAT' - enable users to enter 'GOAT' points distribution and calculate their own 'GOAT' list.
+- 'Make your own GOAT' - enable users to enter 'GOAT' points distribution and calculate their own 'GOAT' list
 - Heads-to-Heads - see heads-to-heads clusters among several players (i.e. among 'Big 4')
+- Tournament Browser - see all Open Era tournaments and events, draws, results and statistics

 ### Technology